metalbear-co/metalbear.co/content/en/pages/cfp-program/index.md

   content: >
     - Subject matter experts: users and individuals with deep knowledge and proven experience with mirrord and its features.

-    - mirrord enthusiasts: Passionate about mirrord's potential and eager to share its benefits with the world.
+    - mirrord enthusiasts: people who are passionate about mirrord's potential and are eager to share its benefits with the world.

     - Engaging speakers: speakers who can deliver captivating talks that inspire and educate technical audiences.